theobald-software/kb.theobald-software.github.io/content/_bapis/xtract-is-how-to-post-data-in-sap.md

 ---
 layout: page
-title: How to Post Data in SAP with Xtract BAPI
+title: Xtract IS - How to Post Data in SAP with Xtract BAPI
 description: How to Post Data in SAP with Xtract BAPI
 permalink: /:collection/:path
 weight: 24